LCLPYT/LCLPLauncherForgeInstaller/README.md

-# LauncherLogicForgeInstaller
+# LCLPLauncherForgeInstaller
-Forge installer for <a href="https://github.com/LCLPYT/LauncherLogic">LauncherLogic</a>.
+Forge installer for <a href="https://github.com/LCLPYT/LCLPLauncher">LCLPLauncher</a>.